hsc-research/tutorial_genus/README.md

 You, the designer, have to tell the tool the behavior that you want.
 In most cases, when doing synthesis of a block that is part of a larger chip, all inputs are synchronous to the clock.
 That means that whatever other logic there is that is generating inputs for your block, it also works on the same clock domain.
 In order to achieve this behavior, we are going to use the `set_input_delay` command like this:

 `set_input_delay -clock clk delay_value [all_inputs]`
 > How to interpret this command: we are telling Genus that all inputs of our design have a relationship with a clock named "clk" and that this relationship has to be respected.
 This means that every input becomes available (stable) delay_value time units after the clock edge.
-This amount is discounted from our timing windown when doing timing analysis.
+This amount is discounted from our timing window when doing timing analysis.

 There is also an analogous command for the outputs of our block.
 The command looks like this:
 `set_output_delay -clock clk delay_value [all_outputs]`
 > How to interpret this command: we are telling Genus that all outputs of our design have a relationship with a clock named "clk" and that this relationship has to be respected.
 This means that every output must become available (stable) delay_value time units before the next clock edge.
-This amount is discounted from our timing windown when doing timing analysis.
+This amount is discounted from our timing window when doing timing analysis.

 Go ahead and apply these commands to your design in the same Genus session.
 We are gonna use a value of 300ps for input and output delays.
 This number is a guess because we do not know the environment in which our block will be operating.